-Special Olympics Canada and its Chapters have zero tolerance for misconduct or maltreatment of any Individuals affiliated with Special Olympics Canada and its Chapters, and therefore take any situation involving misconduct, discrimination or maltreatment very seriously.
+Special Olympics Canada and its Chapters have zero tolerance for misconduct or maltreatment of any Individuals affiliated with Special Olympics Canada and its Chapters, and therefore take any situation involving misconduct, discrimination, or maltreatment very seriously.
 For this reason, Special Olympics Canada and its Chapters are collectively committed to enacting and enforcing strong, clear, and effective policies and processes for preventing and addressing all forms of misconduct or maltreatment.

-The policies are intended to promote a Safe Sport environment in a manner that allows for consistent, immediate, appropriate and meaningful action should any issues arise, and they are also intended to prevent issues from arising in the first place by communicating expected standards of behaviour.
+The policies are intended to promote a Safe Sport environment in a manner that allows for consistent, immediate, appropriate, and meaningful action should any issues arise, and they are also intended to prevent issues from arising in the first place by communicating expected standards of behaviour.

-Any individuals involved with Special Olympics Canada and its Chapters, including but not limited to Athletes, coaches, officials, staff, volunteers, and parents/guardians of Athletes, who wish to report any instance of misconduct or maltreatment may first contact Special Olympics Canada or the applicable Chapter to try and resolve the matter informally.
-If not practical, or if preferred, the individual may report the complaint directly to Special Olympics Canada's independent third-party responsible for managing complaints or to the Chapter's independent third-party responsible for managing complaints.
+Any individuals involved with Special Olympics Canada and its Chapters, including but not limited to athletes, coaches, officials, staff, volunteers, and parents/guardians of athletes, who wish to report any instance of misconduct or maltreatment may first contact Special Olympics Canada or the applicable Chapter to try and resolve the matter informally.
+If not practical, or if preferred, the individual may report the complaint directly to Special Olympics Canada's independent third-party responsible for managing complaints.
 The independent third party will then determine the appropriate forum and manner to address the complaint.

-Special Olympics Canada's Independent Third Party:
+Special Olympics British Columbia's Independent Third Party: